ipapamagic/IPaOpenGLES-Stuff/README.md

 you don't need to subclass IPaGLKitRenderer

 IPaGLRenderer can render by IPaGLRenderer (if you want to use different renderer for each group) or render by IPaGLObject (every group in object use the same renderer)

+IPaGLWavefronObj is subclass of IPaGLRenderSource

+it can load wavefront object(.obj)

+IPaGLSprite2D is a sprite object that can draw 2D image on screen